gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Start-AIPScannerDiagnostics.md

 ```

 ### -ResetConfig
 Resets the policy cache.
-When used, the policy is refreshed even if the last refresh ocurred less than four hours ago.
+When used, the policy is refreshed even if the last refresh occurred less than four hours ago.

 ```yaml
 Type: SwitchParameter